MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 # Change the model version and settings

 ## Model version
-You can change the model version by selecting **Model** at the top of the prompt builder.The dropdown menu allows you to select among the generative AI models, which generate the answer to your custom prompt.
+You can change the model version by selecting **Model** at the top of the prompt builder.
+The dropdown menu allows you to select among the generative AI models, which generate the answer to your custom prompt.

 The default model as of November 2024 is GPT-4o mini (general availabile, or GA).
 You can also use the more powerful GPT-4o model (GA), and o1 model (paid preview).
 The exact minor versions of these models might change.